Are car accident settlements taxable?

 You do not have to pay taxes on compensation to repair or replace your car.
 You are no better off financially after the claim than before, so this isn't considered income.
 Your insurer made you whole after your loss.

-Using our example, if the insurance company determines your vehicle's value is $12,000, and it was totaled in an accident, it will write you a check for $12,000 minus your deductible, putting you back in the same financial place that you started before the accident.
+Using our example, if the insurance company determines your vehicle's value is $12,000, and it was totaled in an accident, it will write you a check for $12,000 minus your deductibleThe deductible is the amount you pay out of pocket for a covered loss when you file a claim., putting you back in the same financial place that you started before the accident.
 You have gained nothing financially (you are slightly less wealthy after paying the deductible), so this isn't taxable income.

 Car insurance settlement for lost wages: Taxable